-As 2020 comes to an end, it is critical that Solo 401(k) owners understand when and how to make their 2020 contributions.
-There are three important deadlines you must know if you have a Solo 401(k) or if you plan to set one up still in 2020.
+As 2021 has come to an end, it is critical that Solo 401(k) owners understand when and how to make their 2021 contributions.
+There are three important deadlines you must know if you have a Solo 401(k) or if you plan to set one up still for 2021.
 A Solo 401(k) is a retirement plan for small business owners or self-employed persons who have no other full-time employees other than partners or a spouse.
-It can be fully self-directed into real estate, LLCs, private funds, cryptocurrency, or other alternative investments, and allows the owner/participants to contribute up to $57,000 per year (far more than any IRA).
-For 2020 contributions, the employee maximum is $19,500, and the employer’s maximum is $37,500 for a total of $57,000.
-As I outlined in my prior article on Entrepreneur, the limits for 2021 increase to $58,000.
+It can be fully self-directed into real estate, LLCs, private funds, cryptocurrency, or other alternative investments, and allows the owner/participants to contribute up to $58,000 per year (far more than any IRA).
+For 2021 contributions, the employee maximum is $19,500, and the employer’s maximum is $38,500 for a total of $58,000., The limits for 2022 increase to $61,000.

 W-2’s And Employee Deferrals Force You to Plan Now